-This is not to say I'm incapable of being as fancy as the next guy.
-I'm a professional visual designer/artist, and I've also worked as a web application programmer doing some pretty esoteric stuff, such as genetic engineering—in a browser.
-But all of the content here is static, which obviates the need for dynamic page generation, and "visually exciting" page design only serves to detract from the content.
-Not to mention that websites today aren't the slightest bit conservative about the amount of code required to build their pages.
+This is not to say I'm incapable of being as "fancy" as the next guy.
+I'm a professional visual designer/graphic artist, and I've also worked as a web application programmer doing some pretty highfalutin stuff.
+But there's no need for anything like that here.
+Indeed, visual styling more often than not distracts from what's important, rather than enhance it.
+Not to mention that websites today aren't the slightest bit conservative about the amount of code required to deliver them.
 Hey, everyone has broadband now, right?
 Wrong.
 Plus, mobile web surfing, which is growing exponentially, suffers the most from lazy web developers.

 The design choices I've made are all deliberate and carefully geared to maximize readability, including the font, column width, colors, layout, etc. Consider this observation just on typography: "When genuinely good, it's like a plain glass window, allowing a clear view of the subject, while ostentatious typography is like a stained-glass window, drawing attention to its own beauty but obscuring the real view."
 (Alas, the source of this pearl is unknown.)